adamkdean/realtime-speech-inference/README.md

 ```
-Note: this is written ahead of building it.
+Note: this was written ahead of building it.
+Project currently just an idea.
 ```

 # Realtime Speech Inference